jmshea/jupyterquiz/README.md

 ## Multiple/Many Choice Questions

 Multiple/Many Choice questions are defined by a Question, an optional Precision an optional Code block, and a list of possible Answers, which include details on whether the Answer is correct and Feedback to be displayed for that Answer.
-The schema for Multiple/Many Choice Questions is shown below:
+The schema for Multiple/Many Choice Questions is shown below (Code blocks not yet shown):
   ![Schema for Multiple/Many Choice Questions in JupyterQuiz](schema/mc_schema.png)